Thairo Estrada Player Props: Giants vs. Padres

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .505, fueled by nine extra-base hits.
+- Estrada has 35 hits to go with a slugging percentage of .540, both of which are tops among San Francisco hitters this season.

-- Among qualifying hitters in baseball, he ranks 10th in batting average, 33rd in on-base percentage, and 39th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks fourth, his on-base percentage ranks 18th, and he is 25th in the league in slugging.

+- Estrada enters this game on a four-game hitting streak.
+During his last games, he's hitting .429.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.